-China puts millions on lockdown as WHO weighs virus response
+China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 Nearby Ezhou shut train stations.
 Beijing cancelled large gatherings, including two Lunar New Year temple fairs, and closed the Forbidden City, the capital’s most famous tourist attraction, to visitors until further notice.

+The U.S. State Department warned travellers to exercise increased caution in China as airports worldwide were screening passengers arriving from the country.

-Airports worldwide were screening passengers arriving from China.
-Hong Kong, which has two confirmed cases, is turning two holiday camps into quarantine stations as a precaution.
+Chinese-ruled Hong Kong, which has two confirmed cases, is turning two holiday camps into quarantine stations as a precaution.
 Taiwan has banned anyone from Wuhan from going to the island.

 Chinese people had their own ways of protecting themselves.